Serena Williams returns to pro tennis at 44 for Queen's doubles debut

 Details reported by only one source:

-- Martina Navratilova, the previous oldest former world No. 1 to launch a comeback at 43 years and 10 months, said, 'Serena brought the game to another level.'
+- Martina Navratilova, the previous oldest former world No. 1 to launch a comeback at 43 years and 10 months, praised Williams’s return.

 Source Articles